Dyson V7 vs Dyson Outsize: Real-World Performance Test Results

 The Outsize’s distinct airflow advantage is confirmed during the cleaning experiments, which aced the surface debris tests (all 100%).

-It’s the only cordless stick vacuum I’ve reviewed with this achievement, thanks to the high airflow, wide nozzle, and adjustable gates.
+It’s the only cordless stick vacuum I’ve reviewed to achieve this, thanks to its high airflow, wide nozzle, and adjustable gates.

 The V7 MotorHead wasn’t bad, at least on carpets, where it got respectable scores for a stick vacuum in its price range.